Project LAND 400

 LAND 400 Phase 3

-Phase 3 of the LAND 400 project will manage the acquisition of 383 infantry fighting vehicles and 17 manoeuvre support vehicles.
+Phase 3 of the LAND 400 project will manage the acquisition of up to 450 infantry fighting vehicles and 17 manoeuvre support vehicles.
 The total acquisition cost of the vehicles is estimated to be worth up to $27 billion.
 In September 2019, the Australian Government shortlisted Rheinmetall Defence Australia with its Lynx KF41 and Hanwha Defence Australia with its AS21 Redback vehicle.
 The shortlisted vehicles will undergo a rigorous testing and evaluation process.
 The selection of the preferred tenderer is expected in 2022.
 Should Rheinmetall be selected as the preferred tenderer, it will deliver the infantry fighting vehicles from the MILVEHCOE.

 LAND 400 project timeline